-- 203.1.3 For 16-inch and larger Water Ductile Iron Pipe, all bell and spigot joints shall be electrically bonded, using a #4 AWG bare copper wire of adequate length to braze, using a #15 cadweld cartridge, the copper wire to the bare metal at the bell and spigot.
-Cost shall be included in the unit price bid per lineal foot of Ductile Iron Pipe. - 203.1.4 For 16-inch and larger Water Ductile Iron Pipe, junction box test stations shall be furnished and installed, EXCEPT, no magnesium anode banks shall be furnished or installed.
+- 203.1.3 For 16" and larger Water Ductile Iron Pipe, all bell and spigot joints shall be electrically bonded, using a #4 AWG bare copper wire of adequate length to braze, using a #15 cadweld cartridge, the copper wire to the bare metal at the bell and spigot.
+Cost shall be included in the unit price bid per lineal foot of Ductile Iron Pipe. - 203.1.4 For 16" and larger Water Ductile Iron Pipe, junction box test stations shall be furnished and installed, EXCEPT, no magnesium anode banks shall be furnished or installed.
 Junction box test stations shall be installed in accordance with the stationing shown on the Schedule of Anode Spacing.
 Cost shall be included in the unit price bid per lineal foot of Ductile Iron Pipe. - 203.1.5 Fittings for ductile iron pipe shall be cast or ductile iron.
-Cast iron and ductile iron fittings shall conform to the American National Standard for Ductile-Iron and Gray-Iron Fittings, 3-inch through 48-inch, ANSI/AWWA C110; or the American National Standard for Ductile-Iron Compact Fittings, 3-inch through 48-inch, ANSI/AWWA C153.
-The length of all solid sleeves (both AWWA C110 and C153) shall be the longest length listed in the AWWA C110 specification (12-inch length for 3-inch through 12-inch sleeves, 15-inch length for 14-inch through 24-inch sleeves, and 24-inch length for 30-inch through 48-inch sleeves).

-- 203.1.6 DUCTILE IRON PIPE FOR GRAVITY SANITARY SEWER USE SHALL BE BY ENGINEERING DIRECTOR APPROVAL ONLY.
-Interior of all sanitary sewer ductile iron pipe shall be lined with 40 mils of ceramic epoxy ("Protecto 401", or equal). - 203.1.6.1 Condition of Ductile Iron Prior to Surface Preparation.
+Cast iron and ductile iron fittings shall conform to the American National Standard for Ductile-Iron and Gray-Iron Fittings, 3" through 48", ANSI/AWWA C110; or the American National Standard for Ductile-Iron Compact Fittings, 3" through 48", ANSI/AWWA C153.
+The length of all solid sleeves (both AWWA C110 and C153) shall be the longest length listed in the AWWA C110 specification (12" length for 3" through 12" sleeves, 15" length for 14" through 24" sleeves, and 24" length for 30" through 48" sleeves). - 203.1.6 DUCTILE IRON PIPE FOR GRAVITY SANITARY SEWER USE SHALL BE BY ENGINEERING DIRECTOR APPROVAL ONLY.
+Interior of all sanitary sewer ductile iron pipe shall be lined with 40 mils of ceramic epoxy ("Protecto 401", or equal). - 203.1.6.1 Condition of Ductile Iron Prior to Surface Preparation:

 All ductile pipe and fittings shall be delivered to the application facility without asphalt, cement lining, or any other lining on the interior surface.
-Because removal of old linings may not be possible, the intent of this specification is that the entire interior of the ductile iron pipe and fittings shall not have been lined with any substance prior to the application of the specified lining material and no coating shall have been applied to the first six inches of the exterior of the spigot ends.
+Because removal of old linings may not be possible, the intent of this specification is that the entire interior of the ductile iron pipe and fittings shall not have been lined with any substance prior to the application of the specified lining material and no coating shall have been applied to the first 6" of the exterior of the spigot ends.

-203.1.6.2 Lining Material.
+203.1.6.2 Lining Material: